istrate/cp4d/Execution-Engine-for-Apache-Hadoop.md

 * create HDFS */user/{CP4D user}* directory and make CP4D user the owner of this directory
 * if Ranger is installed, create a policy to authorize CP4D user to submit jobs in Yarn

-# User mapping
+# CP4D user mapping

-It is possible to change CP4D user into any other more convenient user name in backend Hadoop cluster.<br>
+It is possible to change CP4D user into any other more convenient user name in a backend Hadoop cluster.<br>

 https://knox.apache.org/books/knox-0-12-0/user-guide.html#Default+Identity+Assertion+Provider

-Modify appropriate Hadoop Engine gateway configuration file:<br>
+Modif Hadoop Engine gateway configuration file:<br>
 > vi /opt/ibm/dsxhi/gateway/conf/topologies/zen-cpd-zen.xml
 ```
 ..........